 Peer Group Leaders

-Peer Group for High Schools is an evidence-based program that supports and eases students’ successful transition from middle to high school.
-Two members of the upper-middler (11th grade) and/or senior class mentor 10 to 14 ninth graders from the beginning of the school year until early February.
-During this time, these student groups meet weekly and cover topics such as homesickness, use of technology, exam preparation, time management, treatment of others, drugs and alcohol, and self-reflection, in addition to other fun activities.
-Leaders are in a daily, for-credit, year-long leadership course taught by school faculty during regular school hours.
+Peer Group is an evidence-based national program that supports and eases students’ successful transition from middle school to high school.
+The program taps into the power of 11th and 12th graders to create a nurturing environment for incoming ninth-grade students.
+Once per week from early September until mid-February, pairs of Peer Group Leaders meet with groups of 10 to 14 ninth graders in outreach sessions designed to strengthen relationships among students across grades.
+During this time, they cover topics such as homesickness, use of technology, exam preparation, time management, treatment of others, drugs and alcohol, and self-reflection, in addition to other fun activities.
+These peer leaders are simultaneously enrolled in a weekly leadership course taught by school faculty.
 Mentor Leadership for incoming 10th graders is the sister program to Peer Group.